-If you are an EU, EEA or Swiss citizen, you and your family can apply to the EU Settlement Scheme to continue living in the UK after 30 June 2021.
+If you are an EU, EEA or Swiss citizen, you and your family can apply to the EU Settlement Scheme.

 You can also apply if you are a family member of an eligible person of Northern Ireland.

 If you apply to the EU Settlement Scheme successfully, you will be able to continue living and working in the UK after 30 June 2021.

 You will be given either:

 You will not be asked to choose which you are applying for; the status you receive depends on how long you have been living in the UK when you apply.
 Your rights will be different depending on which status you get and when you started living in the UK.

 You will usually receive settled status if you have lived in the UK for a continuous 5-year period (known as ‘continuous residence’).

 Five years’ continuous residence means that for 5 years in a row you have resided in the UK, the Channel Islands or the Isle of Man for at least 6 months in any 12 month period.
 The exceptions are:

 - one period of up to 12 months for an important reason (for example, childbirth, serious illness, study, vocational training or an overseas work posting)

 - time you spent abroad as a Crown servant, or as the family member of a Crown servant